mattzeunert/mattzeunert.github.io/_posts/2016-12-05-neural-netoworks-super-simple-introduction.md

 It may surprise you to hear that our approach isn't very efficient. :)

-That's why in practive people use maths to gradually determine tweak the weights.
+That's why, in practice, people use math to figure out good ways to tweak the weights.
+You still start with random weights and then iterate, but the learning process is much more efficient.

 ![](/img/blog/super-simple-neural-network/math-formula-highlighted.png)

-If you take another look at the screenshot from above you can see that the formula at the bottom shows how to change a weight w<sub>k</sub> to a better weight w<sub>k</sub>'.
+If you take another look at the screenshot from above you can see that the formula at the bottom shows how to go from a weight w<sub>k</sub> to a better weight w<sub>k</sub>'.

 The algorithm that's used to determine the improved set of weights is called backpropagation.